isomerpages/govtech-stp/_health-control-measures/01a-before-arriving.md

 ## Obtain Entry Approval

 Make sure you have applied for your SafeTravel Pass or obtained approval for entry to Singapore.
+Each entry lane may have its own specific health requirements.
 If unsure what entry lanes are applicable to you to enter Singapore depending on your country of departure and traveller type, please click [here](/arriving/overview) to find out more.

-## Mandatory COVID-19 Test before Departing from Certain Countries/Regions

-All Long-Term pass and IPA holders with recent travel history to the following countries/places within the last 14 days prior to entry will be required to take a COVID-19 polymerase chain reaction (PCR) test within 72 hours before departure.
-These travellers will need to present a valid negative COVID-19 test result as a condition of approval to enter Singapore.
-- Philippines*
-- Indonesia*
-- India

-This requirement will apply on top of the existing requirements of a 14-day Stay-Home Notice (SHN) at dedicated SHN facilities and a negative COVID-19 test before the end of their SHN.

-*With effect from 19 October 2020, 2359 hours

 ## Submission of Health Declaration